anders-biostat/linked-charts/doc/additionalFiles/tutorials/properties.md

 which expects an array of IDs for all the points in the plot.
 If not set, the IDs are generated as consecutive numbers.

-Getters of properties such as colour or size can take ID as an arguement and return a values of this property for a point with this ID.
+Getters of properties such as colour or size can take ID as an argument and return a values of this property for a point with this ID.
 You've already seen it in previous examples.